 This site is a 7,000 square foot parcel located on the southeastern corner of the intersection of Webster Street and Buena Vista Avenue.
 A commercial fueling station has operated at this location since 1948.
 On September 6, 2013, a 1,000-gallon waste oil underground storage tank was removed, and soil and groundwater sampling indicated that an unauthorized release had occurred.
-Contaminants of concern at this location include acetone, benzene, ethylbenzene, gasoline, MTBE, naphthalene, xylene, TBA, and other contaminants (only bolded contaminants are assessed in this report, the other contaminants of concern at this location are noted for information only).
+Contaminants of concern at this location include acetone, benzene, ethylbenzene, gasoline, MTBE, naphthalene, xylene, TBA, and other contaminants (the bolded contaminants are assessed in this report).
 Under the current land use, except for limited areas along the eastern property margin and several additional minor landscaped areas, the site is entirely paved resulting in a low potential for direct contact exposure.
 Although concentrations remain above human health benchmarks for benzene and other contaminants, the case was closed.
-This case would need to be reinvestigated if the land use is changed or redevelopment occurs.
+This case would need to be re-investigated if the land use is changed or redevelopment occurs.

 This site is also approximately one block from an active commercial service station located at 1601 Webster Street.
 In August 2004, a 10,000-gallon underground storage tank was accidentally punctured during station upgrades, releasing an estimated 2,048 gallons of gasoline.
 Emergency response efforts recovered approximately 1,997 gallons of gasoline within three months following the release.
 Groundwater monitoring continued through 2015 and indicated that a MTBE contaminant plume from the former gas station located at 1629 Webster Street had migrated to this location.
 At this location, MTBE could be found in emergent groundwater with 66 inches of sea level rise (see Figure 4.12).
-Multiple contaminant plumes have likely comingled along this stretch of Webster Street.
+Multiple contaminant plumes have likely comingled in this stretch of Webster Street.

-Table 4.5 presents the maximum measured concentrations and the most recent measured concentrations (Concentration A) of contaminants.
-Due to the limited length of monitoring, projected future concentrations with 48 inches of sea level rise could not be reasonably extrapolated; therefore, Concentration B is assumed to equal Concentration A. Since remediation efforts have ceased, the most recent concentrations measured in 2018 are assumed to remain in place.
+Table 4.5 presents the maximum measured concentrations and the most recent measured concentrations of contaminants.
+Due to the limited length of monitoring, projected future concentrations with 48 inches of sea level rise could not be reasonably extrapolated.
+Since remediation efforts have ceased, the most recent concentrations measured in 2018 are assumed to remain in place.
 Emergent groundwater first occurs at this location with 48 inches of sea level rise.
 The depth to the groundwater table varies between approximately 4 feet and 8.5 feet below the ground surface.
 Benzene is the contaminant that is most likely to remain above the human health benchmark based on current trends.
 No additional remediation is planned, and all cases along this stretch of Webster Street are closed.
-Due to the complexity of past groundwater contamination and the number of service stations in this area, and the measured concentrations in 2018 for benzene and MTBE, continued monitoring may be warranted.
 TBA appears to have been remediated as it is no longer found at this location.

-Contaminant Benchmark Concentration (μg/l) Maximum Concentration (μg/l) Date Concentration A μg/l) Date Concentration B at 48" SLR
+Contaminant Benchmark Concentration (μg/l) Maximum Concentration (μg/l) Date Recent Concentration (A) (μg/l) Date Future Concentration (B) at 48" SLR

 Benzene 1 71.6 8/30/2018 71.6 8/30/2018 71.6

 MTBE 13 51.3 2/25/2016 12.1 8/30/2018 12.1

 TBA 12 34.5 2/25/2016 0 8/30/2018 0